 Compounding the problem is that some Prozac® symptoms are echoed in the side effects of alcohol.
 Alcohol can also cause stomach distress, diarrhea, fatigue, and sexual dysfunction, so combining alcohol with Prozac® increases those risks exponentially.
 Alcohol also may worsen certain Prozac® side effects—a loss in appetite caused by Prozac® can be exacerbated by alcohol, which can block nutrient absorption in the body and potentially lead to malnutrition.
 Alcohol may also heighten mood swings triggered by Prozac®, which may make a person feel like they are spinning out of control.

 If someone is still thinking, can you drink on Prozac®, the risks are simply too numerous and not worth the potentially dangerous impact it would have on a person’s health and well being.

 Treatment for Prozac® and Alcohol Abuse

 Alcohol use disorder can be detrimental to your mental and physical health, and adding Prozac® to the mix only makes things worse.
 If you are experiencing the negative effects of this unhealthy combination, you need to seek professional help in order to have the best chance of a successful recovery.
-Clear Sky Recovery uses ibogaine to help clients safely and effectively detox under the close supervision of our team of medical professionals.
+Our ibogaine treatment center helps clients safely and effectively detox under the close supervision of our team of medical professionals.
 Contact us today to learn more about how we can help you overcome the toxic effects of Prozac® and alcohol abuse.